markshames27/vibe-mockup/README.md

 The AI will guide you through creating a Lean Canvas by asking clarifying questions for each section.
 Provide thoughtful, concise answers.

 ### Step 2: Move to User Flow Visualization
 Once your Lean Canvas is complete, the AI will help you map out the user journey.
-You'll identify the primary goal, list main steps, identify decision points, and create an ASCII visualization.
+You'll identify the primary goal, list main steps, identify decision points, and create a Mermaid diagram visualization that renders as a beautiful flowchart.

 ### Step 3: Generate Mockups
 With your user flow defined, the AI will create detailed mockup descriptions for each screen, including layout, components, interactions, and responsive behavior.